jst-build/jst/doc/concepts/service-target-cache.md

 #### Auxiliary request: flexible variables of an `export` target

-To allow `just` to compute the target-level cache key without knowledge of an absent tree, `just serve` also answers questions about the flexible variables of an `export` target.
+To allow `jst_backend` to compute the target-level cache key without knowledge of an absent tree, `just serve` also answers questions about the flexible variables of an `export` target.
 Such an `export` target is specified by the tree of its target-level root, the name